 Customers want access to the information they need right now, wherever they are, and many prefer to be given the tools to find it themselves.

-52% of all worldwide website traffic is on mobile devices.
-(Statista)
+56% of all worldwide website traffic is on mobile devices (Exploding Topics)

 Customers want to help themselves when possible

-75% of customers find it important for brands to offer them a fully self-service customer care option to answer their questions.
-(Emplifi)
+75% of consumers find it important for brands to offer them a fully self-service customer care option to answer their questions (Emplifi)

 Key takeaway: When it comes to CX, brands must adjust to their customers, not the other way around.
 Determine how you can best adapt your CX design to cater to customer preferences and patterns.